-As an Early Years and Childhood Studies student, you will be exposed to interdisciplinary perspectives from the Schools of Applied Psychology, Applied Social Studies and Education.
+As an Early Years and Childhood Studies student, you will be exposed to interdisciplinary perspectives from the Schools of Applied Psychology, Applied Social Studies and Education with input from Music, Drama and Theatre Studies, Occupational Therapy and, Physical Education and Sport Studies.
 Our curriculum places emphasis on academic theory, research skills and professional and reflective practice.
-Students will be encouraged to build on their unique backgrounds and experiences as they develop personally, professionally and academically across the three years of the programme.
+Students will be encouraged to build on their unique backgrounds and experiences as they develop personally, professionally and academically across the four years of the programme.

 Why take this degree?